-The environmental department collaborates with the Wiyot Cultural Department and tribal community, along with a large number of state, federal, and local community agencies and consultants in the ongoing program of improving the environmental and cultural quality of the Tuluwat site.
+The Natural Resources Department collaborates with the Wiyot Cultural Department and tribal community, along with a large number of state, federal, and local community agencies and consultants in the ongoing program of improving the environmental and cultural quality of the Tuluwat site.
 Specifically, the environmental department has acquired funding from the National Park Service Historic Preservation Fund, US EPA Brownfields Program, California Integrated Waste Management Board, the Center for Creative Land Recycling, the Lannan Foundation, California Cultural and Historical Endowmentand others to move the project forward.

 January 2009 Update on the Tuluwat Restoration Project

 This fall saw the excavation of the most contaminated material, removal of the solid waste debris, and the demolition of all but three buildings.
 The only task that remains from that work is the removal of the drums containing the hazardous material.
 The results of the random sampling of the drums concerned our intended disposal facility, which required us to find a new disposal site.
 The new site is in Utah, through a company called Safe Harbors.
 Because of the delay, we requested and received an extension from the US EPA of the deadline for removal of the hazardous material.
 We are currently coordinating schedules with the barge operator, transfer facility (to unload from the barge onto the truck), and the disposal facility that will also ship the material.
 It looks as though the drums will be removed from the site in February, then loaded onto the truck for shipping.

 The California Cultural and Historical Endowment grant agreement was finalized and signed on December 15, 2008.
 This grant will mostly pay for the drum removal/disposal, bulkhead restoration, sheet pile completion, and the beginning of the geotextile and soil cap.
 Unfortunately, the funds are frozen until after the California budget is finalized.